Mailhappen/zimbra-mailhappen/README.md

 The `build-installer` contain script to make your own Zimbra FOSS from Github.

-THe `deploy-zimbra` is using what we have compiled Zimbra FOSS to deploy.
+The `deploy-zimbra` is using what we have compiled Zimbra FOSS to deploy Zimbra.

 - **zm-base-os-rl9**.
 This prepare the RockyLinux9 build environment to run the compilation.
 See the script `build-10.*.sh` that actually carry out the making process.
 - **baseimage**.
 This is the OS image that must include all rpms so that **zimbraimage** does not require to do any yum update task.
 - **zimbraimage**.
 This is Zimbra image for you to deploy Zimbra.

 ## Usage
-Create a compose.yaml file from the sample given.
+Create a `compose.yaml` file from the sample given.

 NOTE:

 You should only edit *container-name*, *hostname*, and all those in *environment* section.

 Run Zimbra normally: